 It’s easy to not give the proper attention to particular wording in the titles, leaving unclear distinctions for your beneficiaries.
 Although your intentions are pure, unintended consequences can arise from innocent errors, creating unseen and difficult problems for your heirs.

-By planning your estate accordingly with the right estate planning firm, you can rest assured knowing your loved ones will be in good hands after you pass.
+By planning your estate accordingly with the right firm, you can rest easy knowing your loved ones will be in good hands after you pass.

 Get Started With Your Estate Planning Today

-Here, at HeartStone Advisors, we want to help you plan for this future.
-With over 60 years of financial experience, we possess the expertise to make sure you plan is in place and that it is a good one.
-Please reach out today.
+At HeartStone, we want to help you plan for this future.
+With over 60 years of financial experience, we possess the expertise to make sure your estate plan is one that will endure.
+Feel free to reach out today.